Machine Gun Kelly (gangster): Career

 During the Prohibition era of the 1920s and 1930s, Kelly worked as a bootlegger for himself as well as a colleague.
 After a short time, and several run-ins with the local Memphis police, he decided to leave town and head west with his girlfriend.
 To protect his family and to escape law enforcement officers, he changed his name to George R. Kelly.
 He continued to commit smaller crimes and bootlegging.
-He was arrested in Tulsa, Oklahoma, in 1928, for smuggling liquor onto a Native American Reservation, and sentenced to three years at Leavenworth Penitentiary, Kansas, beginning February 11, 1928.
+He was arrested in Tulsa, Oklahoma, in 1928, for smuggling liquor onto an Indian reservation, and sentenced to three years at Leavenworth Penitentiary, Kansas, beginning February 11, 1928.
 He was reportedly a model inmate and was released early.
-Shortly thereafter, Kelly married Kathryn Thorne, an experienced criminal who purchased Kelly's first machine gun and insisteddespite his lack of interest in weaponson his performing target practice in the countryside, and went to great lengths to familiarize his name within underground crime circles.
+Shortly thereafter, Kelly married Kathryn Thorne, an experienced criminal who purchased Kelly's first machine gun and insisted—despite his lack of interest in weapons—that he perform target practice in the countryside.
+She also went to great lengths to familiarize his name within underground crime circles.

+According to Persons in Hiding, a 1938 book by FBI Director J. Edgar Hoover, Kelly worked with Kathryn and Eddie Doll in the kidnapping of a wealthy manufacturer in South Bend, Indiana, for a $50,000 ransom.
+Similar claims were made in several 1937 American Magazine articles co-authored by Hoover.
+While Hoover chose not to name the victim in either his book or magazine articles, local newspaper stories about Hoover's claims assumed that he was referring to the January 26, 1932, abduction of Howard Arthur Woolverton.
+Woolverton was released unharmed after less than 24 hours in captivity, and the crime was essentially forgotten in the following decades, but his kidnapping was reported widely at the time and proved to be historic, characterized by contemporary reporting as a turning point in America's growing kidnapping scourge.
+The New York Daily News called his abduction "spectacular", asserted that "for brazen audacity (it) has no parallel", and suggested that such crimes "represent a challenge to organized society".
+Woolverton's kidnapping revived consideration of the Lindbergh Law in Congress and spawned several nationally distributed newspaper projects that sought to take the full measure of the growing crime wave, and which described kidnapping as a threat to every American.
+Completion of these projects (including a 16-part series in the Daily News), were ready for publication within days of the March 1, 1932, kidnapping of Charles Lindbergh Jr., meaning that the infant's abduction was presented not as a single crime but as part of a growing national problem.